 This flaw exists even in modern quantum theory where the wavefunction can be expressed through many different bases which correspond to different sets of waves.
 The total energy of these waves, and the energies of the individual waves, remain the same.
 However, the form of the waves changes.
 Thus, the problem in both systems is that we require a method of wave selection.
 This method of wave selection—in addition to the particles—came to be later known as “local hidden variable theories” which were forbidden by Bell’s Theorem.
 In other words, de Broglie’s approach has a problem, but the solution to that problem is theoretically forbidden (just like in Schrödinger’s Mechanics).

 I noted above that the person playing the drum applies a force, but also applies it at a location on the drum.
 This means that there is an energy being transmitted by the hand, but there is a specific point on which the hand hits the drum, which in turn constitutes the selection of the specific type of wave to be created.
 Therefore, where we hit and how hard we hit may be separate questions, but they have a single answer.
-Nobody plays a drum in which you first hit the drum and then try to define where it is to be hit.
+Nobody plays the drum in which you first hit the drum and then try to define where it is to be hit.
 The energy and the location of the energy are decided at once in the same event.
 In that sense, we cannot add new variables into the system—as Bell’s Theorem tells us—because there is only one variable that carries two kinds of information.
 We have to find how to enhance our variable to contain two parts.